Lady Mary Wortley Montagu: Early life

 Lady Mary Pierrepont was born on 15 May 1689 at Holme Pierrepont Hall in Nottinghamshire, and baptised on 26 May 1689 at St. Paul's Church in Covent Garden, London.
-She was the eldest child of Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull (c.1655–1726), and his first wife Mary Feilding (d.
-20 December 1697), the only daughter of the third Earl of Denbigh (d.1685).
-Lady Mary had three younger siblings, two girls, Frances and Evelyn, and a boy, William.
+She was the eldest child of Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull (c.1655–1726), and his first wife Lady Mary Feilding (died 20 December 1697), the only daughter of the third Earl of Denbigh (1640–1685).
+Lady Mary had three younger siblings: two girls, Frances and Evelyn, and a boy, William.

 Lady Mary was a bright, free-spirited child who dreamed of greatness.
 She wrote in her diary, "I am going to write a history so uncommon."
-Aged seven, members of the newly formed Kit-Cat Club, a group of fashionable men, nominated her as the subject of their toast to the beauty of the season, and they had her name engraved on the glass goblet used for this purpose.
+Members of the newly formed Kit-Cat Club, a group of fashionable men, nominated her when she was seven years old, as the subject of their toast to the beauty of the season, and they had her name engraved on the glass goblet used for this purpose.
 As a child, she had a "desire of catching the setting sun" and she would run across the meadow to "catch hold of the great golden ball of fire sinking on the horizon".
 However, she then realized that this activity "was impossible".
 Overall, the pursuit of achieving the impossible became a recurring pattern throughout her life.

-However, misfortune occurred.
-Her mother, who she thought would have supported her aspirations, died.
-Then her paternal grandmother Elizabeth Pierrepont raised Mary and her siblings until she died when Mary was eight years old.
-Then, after Mrs. Pierrepont's death, Mary was passed to the care of her father, who did not believe he was obliged to assist with her education.
+However, misfortune occurred – her mother, who she thought would have supported her aspirations, died.
+Then her paternal grandmother, Elizabeth Pierrepont, raised Mary and her siblings until she died when Mary was eight years old.
+After Mrs Pierrepont's death, Mary was passed to the care of her father, who did not believe he was obliged to assist with her education.